Skip to main content

 Management’s Responsibility

-Management is also responsible for designing, implementing and maintaining internal control over information relevant to the preparation of the Portfolio Emissions Metrics that is free from material misstatement, whether due to fraud or error.
+Management is also responsible for designing, implementing and maintaining internal control over information relevant to the preparation of the Selected Portfolio Emissions Metrics that is free from material misstatement, whether due to fraud or error.

-Practitioner’s Independence and Quality Control
+Practitioner’s Independence and Quality Management

 We have complied with the independence and other ethical requirements of the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.